11ty/11ty-website/src/docs/filters.md

 </seven-minute-tabs>
 </is-land>

 Filters can be added using the [Configuration API](/docs/config/#using-the-configuration-api) and are available to multiple template engines, simultaneously.
-They are currently supported in JavaScript {% addedin "0.7.0" %}, Nunjucks, Liquid, Handlebars, and WebC.
+They are currently supported in JavaScript {% addedin "0.7.0" %}, Markdown, Nunjucks, Liquid, Handlebars, and WebC.

 {% codetitle ".eleventy.js" %}